Barefoot doctor: Scope of practice

-Barefoot doctors acted as a primary healthcare provider at the grass-roots level.
+Barefoot doctors acted as primary healthcare providers at the grass-roots level.
 They were given a set of medicines, both scientific and Chinese, that they would dispense.
 Often they grew their own herbs in the backyard.
 Alternatively, practitioners went on herb-collection trips twice a year, which served to replenish the medicinal herb supply in rural areas.
 Gross (2018) describes that herbs provided an inexpensive, easily accessible method for rural healthcare in contrast to the expensive tools used by scientific medicine.
 As Rosenthal (1982) mentions Mao had called for, they tried to integrate both scientific and Chinese medicine, like acupuncture and moxibustion.
 According to Ots (2015) and Fang (2012), not only did the barefoot doctors introduce scientific medicine to rural areas, but they also helped facilitate a resurgence in interest in Chinese medicine.
 Ots (2015) explains that Chinese medicine had previously been pushed away in favor of scientific medicine in elite physician circles.
 Gross (2018) shows that with Mao's June 26 directives, the previously negative attitudes toward Chinese medicine began to shift in favor of appreciating Chinese medicine as a symbol of China's rich culture.
 An important feature of the barefoot doctor was that they were still involved in farm work.
 Barefoot doctors often spent as much as 50 percent of their time on farming, which Rosenthal (1982) explains meant that the rural farmers perceived them as peers and created a sense of equality between physician and patient.
 The barefoot doctors were integrated into a system where they could refer seriously ill people to township and county hospitals.

-Barefoot doctors provided mostly primary healthcare services, and focused on prevention rather than treatment.
+Barefoot doctors provided mostly primary healthcare services and focused on prevention rather than treatment.
 They provided immunizations, delivery for pregnant women, and improvement of sanitation.
-Health aides provided and help and back-up to the barefoot doctors, although they usually spent most of their time as farmers and only 10% of their time helping out.
+Health aides provided help and back-up to the barefoot doctors, although they usually spent most of their time as farmers and only 10% of their time helping out.
 The village hosting the barefoot doctors and health aides funded the materials required for medical care.

+The proliferation of barefoot doctors in the early 1970s increased abortion access in rural China.
+They also had an important role for disseminating information about birth control.
+Barefoot doctors guides generally contained chapters dedicated to family planning with descriptions of birth control techniques, IUDs, oral birth control, and the rhythm method.
+Such guides varied significantly by region in which they were published.